dohyung97022/awsGuide/README.md

       * 1 AWS takes the most recent daily backup
       * 2 Apply transaction log data
       * This allows point-in-time recovery down to a second
-    * Backup in never stored overtop an instance
+    * Backup is never stored overtop an instance
     * Backup creates a new instance

   * ### Multi AZ Deployment